 The Boston Conservatory at Berklee has a reputation as being one of the most challenging programs around.
 It’s not for those looking to breeze through their degree, but those who do apply and get in know they’re going to get one of the most comprehensive performance educations around.

 All students receive a foundation in voice, acting, dance, musical theater, and more, plus they have private voice lessons and work as crew for productions to learn what goes into running a show.
 Add to this the masterclasses and lectures by award winners and leaders in their fields and you have a program few others can match.

 Pace University is located in New York.
 Its performing arts programs do more than just provide vocal lessons, theater experience, and other performing courses—it also focuses on the business aspects of the performance industry.

 Learning about the financial (and even legal) side of things can be incredibly helpful to performers.
 Their musical theater degree is fairly new, but that doesn’t mean it’s not top-notch.
 The faculty and program directors have years of experience in the industry and offer a high quality education.

 Start Private Lessons Today

 If your child wants to be on Broadway like many of the graduates from these colleges, they need to start now with an Atlanta voice teacher or another local area teachers.
+Our teachers will come right to your home for every lesson, plus we virtual music lessons, too.
+However, our online music lessons are being taught by local music teachers with live lessons tailored to your child!
 Contact us today to discuss private voice lessons.